-The mean errors, standard deviations and average rankings are presented in Table VI.
+The mean errors, standard deviations, and ARs are presented in Table VI.
 The best results among the three algorithms on these functions are highlighted.

-The GFWA does not use any a priori knowledge of the evaluation functions (separable/nonseparable, group size, etc.) and treats them totally as black-box problems, and yet the results of the GFWA are still comparable to those of the two algorithms specializing in separable large scale optimization.
-The GFWA performs well on highly nonseparable functions and outperforms DECC-G and MLCC on both two totally nonseparable functions: 19 and 20, which indicates that it is a powerful universal optimization method.
-It provides an alternative tool to deal with large scale optimization.
-Yet surely there is still some work to do for its performance improvement on large scale optimization problems.
+The GFWA does not use any a priori knowledge of the evaluation functions (separable/nonseparable, group size, etc.) and treats them totally as black-box problems, and yet the results of the GFWA are still comparable to those of the two algorithms